 If you like your chocolate chip cookies crunchy, here’s an excellent recipe adapted from The King Arthur Cookie Companion.
 For best results, weigh your ingredients.
 As easy as they are to make, even the smallest ratio changes can affect the texture of chocolate chip cookies.

-Update: If you like miniature or smaller size crunchy chocolate chip cookies, check out the variation.
+Update: If you like miniature or smaller size crunchy chocolate chip cookies, check out the variation in the Notes section.

 - 1 teaspoon vanilla extract